INM-6/python-odmltables/doc/tutorial.rst

 * **DataUncertainty** The uncertainty of the value (optional).
 * **odmlDatatype** The odML data type of the value (required).
 Note that this may differ from the datatypes used to represent the value in Python or Excel.

 The required columns are the minimum number of columns required in order to convert the table back to a hierarchical odML representation.
-These also represent the default columns used by odML-tables: 'Path', 'Property Name', 'Value' and 'odML Data Type'.
+These also represent the default columns used by odMLtables: 'Path', 'Property Name', 'Value' and 'odML Data Type'.

 csv